| |

 your time and let all this information sink in before making a purchase.

-The Normal Chestnut Tree on the West Coast
+The Normal Chestnut Tree in North America

-nuts and the most nuts per area of tree cover.
-More and bigger, this is a good
+the largest nuts and the most nuts per area of tree cover.
+More and bigger,

-thing if you are preparing them.
-The European chestnut trees as well as the
+this is a good thing if you are preparing them.
+The European chestnut trees as

 Chestnut trees can grow fast and tall if the conditions are right.
 Normally,